Mobile Menu

 These Italian butterball cookies are 100% vegan.
 This is NOT a veganized recipe.
 This is how my Italian Grandma has made them for the past 60+ years.

-She never used butter in butterball cookies, she actually used margarine but “back in the day” it was called oleo.
+She never used butter in her round powdered sugar cookies.
+She actually used margarine but “back in the day” it was called oleo.
 Oleo first entered the food scene in France back in 1869!

 You can even use my Homemade Vegan Butter recipe if you want to make your own!
 It is super quick and easy to do too!